HAPPY FALL TO ALL!

 - Trash Containers – Especially with wildlife activity, please remember that trash containers may not be left outside within view other than the day of collection only.

 - Maintenance Between Curb and Sidewalk – Some areas of Lakota have landscape barriers between the curb and sidewalk (i.e., Clubhouse Dr, Silverado Trl, and Faas Ranch Rd).
 In most cases these are the maintenance responsibility of the adjacent land owners.
 If you have one of these detached areas please remember to keep it maintained from excess weed growth.
-Now is the ideal time to check all your landscaping for trimming and removal of dead material to prepare for the coming season.
+Now is the ideal time to check all your landscaping for trimming and removal of dead material.

 - Only Non-motorized Access on Silverado Trail – The Town of New Castle would like to remind Lakota residents that Silverado Trail (west of Lakota near Ute Cir) may not be used by vehicles, motorcycles, for trespassing or loitering, discarding cigarettes or other activities of potential hazard or fire risk.